zigbee2mqtt/hassio-zigbee2mqtt/README.md

 The addon should now be available for installation

 ### Configuration
-Make sure you setup the options correctly.
-Make sure you restart the addon when change any of the value
+Make sure you setup the options correctly and restart the addon every time you change any of the options.

-- `homeassistant` - set this to true if you want mqtt autodiscovery.
+- `homeassistant` - set this to `true` if you want mqtt autodiscovery.
 See [Integrating with Home Assistant](https://github.com/Koenkk/zigbee2mqtt/wiki/Integrating-with-Home-Assistant) for details
 - `permit_join` - set this to `true` when you setup new devices - make sure you set it back to `false` when done
 - `mqtt_base_topic` - prefix for your mqtt topic
 - `mqtt_server` - the mqtt server - makes ure you include the protocol.
 Example: `mqtt://localhost`
 - `serial_port` - serial port for your CC2531 stick.

-Warning: This currently can't be changed as it's part of the docker mapping:
+Warning: `serial_port` can't be changed yet as it's part of the docker mapping:
 ```
   "devices": ["/dev/ttyACM0:/dev/ttyACM0:rwm"]
 ```